dysarthria-vs-aphasia-vs-apraxia-of-speech-aos

 Dysarthria vs Aphasia vs Apraxia of Speech (AOS)

-Association with dysarthria and motor findings is noted, with AOS often linked to upper motor neuron dysarthria.
-Lesion localization differs, with AOS associated with posterior frontal or insular lesions and aphasia without AOS linked to temporal or temporoparietal lesions.
-Recognizing and correcting errors, consistency in errors, and distinctions in error types aid in differentiating AOS from aphasia.
+They are associated with dysarthria and motor findings, with AOS typically being associated with upper motor neuron dysarthria.
+Lesion localization is different in AOS, which is associated with posterior frontal or insular lesions, and aphasia without AOS, which occurs with temporal or temporoparietal lesions.
+Identifying and fixing mistakes, uniformity in the errors, and differences in error types help separate AOS from aphasia.

 Here’s a table highlighting the differences between Dysarthria, Aphasia and Apraxia of Speech (AOS):